1010.00, Use of Force

 5.1.3.
 If the member does not issue a warning, they shall provide a justification for the lack of warning in their use of force report.

 5.1.3.1.
-No written justification is necessary for vehicle intervention techniques or Category IV force.
+No written justification for lack of warnings is necessary for vehicle intervention techniques or De Minimis Force.

 5.2.
 When feasible, members shall announce to other members their intent to use a less lethal weapon before using the weapon, in an attempt to avoid sympathetic fire.